faerietree/fruit_nut_vegetable_robot/README.md

 Propulsion in radial (sliding) direction (speed sets spirale movement)
 -----

-Ján Šlinský coupled the rotatory movement in tangential direction with and uses this as energy source to move the slider.
+Ján Šlinský coupled the rotary movement in tangential direction with and uses this as energy source to move the slider.
 This is possible by fixing e.g. a chain in the center, such that the chain must rotate when the arm is moving around the center (due to the motor attached to outer tip).
 The center attachment method, e.g. sprocket/pulley diameter sets speed and gauge/track width of the spirale.